cclaunch/1130Loader/README.md

 # 1130Loader

 This is a small modification to an IBM 1130 that allows users to enter commands from a PC either directly or through a file, entering data words into core.
-This is version 2 of the design, a significant enhancement.
+This is version 4 of the design, an important enhancement.

 Manually toggling in programs is a time consuming affair, flipping the 16 Console Entry Switches and pushing the Program Start button to enter each word sequentially.
 Every change in the area of core to be loaded requires that the address be set in those entry switches and the Load IAR button be pressed.